 Roku is the son of the famous “Guide Bubbles”, proactively supports his children and mokopuna in their various interests and is known for his whānau centric approach within the workplace.

 Ngāti Tahu, Ngāti Kurī

-He has, for example, served as a member of both his local school board and the board of the Museum of New Zealand Te Papa Tongarewa (2001-2007), as trustee of Takahanga Marae in his home kainga of Kaikoura and as kaiwhakahaere of Te Rūnanga o Ngāi Tahu for nearly 18 years (1998-2016).
-Tā Mark is a strong advocate for the Māori.
+He has served as a member of his local school board and the board of the Museum of New Zealand Te Papa Tongarewa (2001-2007), as trustee of Takahanga Marae in his home kainga of Kaikoura and as kaiwhakahaere of Te Rūnanga o Ngāi Tahu for nearly 18 years (1998-2016).
+Tā Mark is a strong advocate for Māori.

 As a strong supporter of the E Tū Whānau kaupapa since its inception, Tā Mark is an outspoken advocate for violence free whānau.
 He believes a true rangatira is a servant of the people and reflects this in his role in helping establish the Iwi Chairs Forum in 2005 and his ambition of kotahitanga for Māori.